cambrozak/bpl001/doc/02-lesson-plan.md

 ###Lab: Move the Robot, Edge Detection, Motor Control with Libraries & APIs (15min)
 ####_**Objective: Students load and manipulate a simple program that moves the Robot back and forth within a boundary line**_
-**Activity:** Students follow along with Instructor to add roaming behavior to the simple movement program<br>
+**Activity:** Students follow along with Instructor to add basic roaming behavior to the movement program<br>

 ###Lecture: Intro to Programming with C and Python (30min)
 ####_**Objective: Students understand fundamental programming concepts: Expressions, Syntax**_